AjayPenugonda/BioSparkED/R_Tutorial.md

     ## 5          5.0         3.6          1.4         0.2  setosa
     ## 6          5.4         3.9          1.7         0.4  setosa

 To extract data from certain columns of the database, use the “select” function.
-In the below example, information contained in the columns Sepal.Length and Petal.Length is extracted using the "select" function, and information from the first 6 rows of selected columns is printed using the “head” function
+In the below example, information contained in the columns Sepal.Length and Petal.Length is extracted using the "select" function, and information from the first 6 rows of selected columns is printed using the “head” function.

 ``` r
 selectedColumns <- select(iris, Sepal.Length, Petal.Length)